 A patient of the psychotherapist Irvin Yalom had a serious physical deformity.
 She believed that life without a love-sexual relationship with a man was without value — that one is either coupled or one is nothing.
 So she shut down many options for herself including a close non-sexual friendship.
 Through therapy she eventually realised that although she was not free to escape her deformity, nevertheless she was inwardly free to adopt a different attitude towards it.

-We can get ourselves caught up by negative attitudes and corrupting habits.
+Negative attitudes and corrupting habits can imprison us.
 Fears and obsessive cravings can become reinforced if repeatedly adopted.
 The sufferer does not realise how much of life is dictated by these feelings.

 Some people drift into self-centredness.
 They can be caught up in the desire to exercise manipulate and control, to get even with anyone who does not please them, and get hold of anything that they fancy having by foul or fair means.

 When one wants to carry on in this way it seems like one is acting freely.
 But I would suggest that anyone who has allowed bad desires and self-delusional thinking to predominate is actually in a state of spiritual slavery.
-When you are carried away with delight in something it seems like you are a free person to have chosen it.
+When delight in something carries you away, it seems like you are a free person to have chosen it.
 But this is self-deception.

 “None are more hopelessly enslaved than those who falsely believe they are free.”
 (Johann Wolfgang von Goethe)